sjoblomj/latex-compile-server/README.md

 `docker run -p 58404:58404 latex-compile-server`

+## What this project is
+* Convenient - no need to clutter your file system with LaTeX packages.
+Just call a Rest service.
+* Distributable - you can run this on any computer with Docker installed.

+## What this project is not
+* Small - this will download at least 2-3 GB, and the container will take around 5 GB of disk size.
+* Secure - this is intended to be run locally, with trusted data.
+No security measures whatsoever has been added.
+* User friendly - if a file fails to compile, you won't get nice error messages.
+The easiest way then is to log into the container using `docker logs`, and view the log file for yourself.

 ## Example usage
 There is a personal invitation sample in the `example` directory, which will produce a document typesetted with pgfornament.
 The layout and "main document" is in `example/invite.tex`, and the personal information is in `example/personalinfo.tex`.